CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

     {"dnsDomain": "example.ca"}

-In the case of non did:webs that wish to use DNS for increased assurance, the verification process is identical to the one used for did:web but instead of referencing the domain in the identifier, the verifier must use the domain referenced by the "dnsDomain" property instead.
+In the case of non did:webs that wish to use DNS for increased assurance, the verification process is identical to the one used for did:web but instead of referencing the domain in the identifier, the verifier MUST use the domain referenced by the "dnsDomain" property instead.

 ## Mapping DIDs to Domains with URI records